 About

-Lauren Flinner is a filmmaker, collagist, animator, and sculptor living in Boston, MA.
+Lauren Flinner is a multimedia artist/filmmaker living in Boston, MA.

 Born in the Midwest of the USA, Flinner was influenced by the quietly violent undertones of suburban life.
 Through performance, and the juxtaposition of various art mediums and traditional modes of expression, Flinner calls attention to the nuances and paradoxes present in their life.